dribbleondo/blt4l/README.md

 ##### Lua API

-BLT4L contains some additional Lua functions not present in windows PAYDAY.
+BLT4L contains some additional Lua functions not present in the windows version of PAYDAY 2.

 The first set of these are in the `vm` table, and are functions copied from Lua 5.1 that are missing or have different behaviour in PAYDAY: